circlefin/circle-ecosystem/README.md

 Note: Each app does not need its own logo.
 Logos may be reused by multiple apps under the same company / org.

 ### UUID Generation
-For each app's yaml file, please generate a UUID v4.
+For each app, please generate a UUID v4.

 On Mac OS X:
 ```shell